 In one study of kids at summer camp, after only a few hours of interaction, the boys with ADHD were far more likely to be disliked and rejected by their peers than the boys without a diagnosis.

 The main reasons given for the quick negative perceptions was their explosive, retaliatory and impulsive behavior patterns, researchers found.
-Stephen Hinshaw, the one of the authors of the study and now professor of psychology at the University of California, Berkeley.
+Stephen Hinshaw, PhD, one of the authors of the study and now the professor of psychology at the University of California, Berkeley.

 Help for behavior problems

 When children with ADHD develop serious behavior problems, whether they had a diagnosis of ODD or not, the most effective treatment is parent training.
 There are many parent training programs, but what they have in common is that they teach parents how to reset the relationship with the child.

 Parents learn how to use praise effectively, to encourage the behaviors they want to encourage, and how to deploy consistent consequences when kids don’t comply.
 The result is that kids learn to modulate their behavior to meet expectations and enjoy much more positive interactions with their parents.
 Social skills training and individual cognitive behavioral therapy can also help kids interact in a healthier way with both adults and their peers.